mksaith/Udacity-Dog-Breed-Classifier/README.md

 ![Sample Bounding box][image4]

 ## Detect Dogs
-Build DogDetector using pre-trained VGG-16 model, to find the index corresponding to the ImageNet class for a given image.
+Built DogDetector using pre-trained VGG-16 model, to find the index corresponding to the ImageNet class for a given image.

 ## CNN from scratch to Classify Dog Breeds
 - Performed augmentation using **OpenCV** and **Torchvision**